microsoft/azure-health-data-services-toolkit/samples/EventHubChannel/README.md

-# Using Event Hub as Channel
+# Channel to Event Hub

-This sample will show you how you can access Azure resources with the SDK.
-Custom operations and solutions built with this SDK usually need access to Azure resources - from interacting with your FHIR service to integrations with Azure Storage or Event Hub.

-Here, we'll cover the channel scenario which can be used to access Azure Event Hub and Azure Storage.
+In this sample, a pipeline is created with a channel to send data to Azure Event Hubs.

 ## Concepts

-This sample provides easy configuration of the application with Azure Event Hub and Azure Storage with this SDK.
-This sample will show you how to configure the Event Hub as a channel and its options using Input channel, and how we can send and receive messages with Azure Event Hub.
+This sample shows how to configure a channel to send pipeline data to Azure Event Hubs.

 ## Prerequisites